Alluxio/alluxio/docs/en/operation/Admin-CLI.md

 The `backup` command backs up all Alluxio metadata to the backup directory configured on the leader master.

 Back up to the default backup folder `/alluxio_backups` of the root under storage system.
-This default backup directory can be configured by setting `alluxio.master.backup.directory`.
+This default backup directory can be configured by setting `alluxio.coordinator.backup.directory`.
 ```shell
 $ ./bin/alluxio fsadmin backup
 Backup Host        : masters-1